EtienneM/research/README.md

-# research
+# Scalingo Research and Development

-Repository for the research data made at Scalingo
+Repository for the research data produced at Scalingo